skybert/skybert-net/src/talks/2019-integration-test-with-docker-and-mvn/integration-testing-with-docker-and-mvn.md

   Store.
-- `integration-test` Java compile & run time dependencies on many 3rd party libraries that have changed significantly over the years (notably, Apache HttpClient) -`integration-test` used a special `embedded-engine` Java server as glue (not production like)
+- `integration-test` Java compile & run time dependencies on many 3rd party libraries that have changed significantly over the years (notably Apache HttpClient)
-- Used Derby as database (not production like)

 ---

 ## How is this different from earlier integration tests?
+- `integration-test` used a special `embedded-engine` Java server as glue (not production like)
+- It used Derby, an in-memory database (not production like)

+---

+## How is this different from earlier integration tests?

-In sum, `integration-test` and `embedded-engine` became hard to maintain and fell into **disaray**.
+In sum, `integration-test` and `embedded-engine` became hard to maintain and **fell into disarray**.
 The test suite has been broken for at least 4-5 years and we have during this time been without integration tests integrated with our build infrastructure.